This Is Our Simple and Favorite Variation on an Irish Coffee

 “It’s easy to see why the drink is so widely regarded,” says Egan.
 “It’s easy to make, fresh tasting and it’ll disguise a nice pour of whiskey.
 You can walk into an Irish pub or restaurant anywhere in the world and get one.”
 (The Irish coffee is apparently the third-most common cocktail on most menus, after the Old Fashioned and the Manhattan.)

-I’ve tried several Irish coffees over the past few months, and there are several great ways to mix one.
+I’ve tried several Irish coffees over the past few years, and there are several great ways to mix one.
 Using Slane as your hooch will add some fruit and butterscotch notes, thanks to the subtle influence of the Oloroso sherry casks in the triple-maturation process.
 Perennial world’s best bar The Dead Rabbit utilizes Bushmills, which gives the coffee a lighter lift (bonus, you can order an Irish coffee kit directly from them).
-And during different tastings and experimentations, I’ve played around with the coffee — some places like San Francisco’s Red Bay roast limited-edition beans designed to pair well with Irish coffees — and also tried out different garnishes and hacks to the sugar and cream.
+And during my tastings and experimentations, I’ve also played around with the coffee — some places like San Francisco’s Red Bay roast limited-edition beans designed to pair well with Irish coffees — and also tried out different garnishes and hacks to the sugar and cream.